brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 ums-14.9.0/web/react-client/static/index-9dc024e1.css
 ```

 As you can see there are quite a few files here and there are a few config files.
-I then manually installed this program on the server by moving this directory into `/opt`.
+I then manually installed this program on the server by manually moving this directory into `/opt`.
 It is an optional program afterall.
+I suppose this could have been combined into the extraction step and I could have simply extracted into that folder.
+I could have also just gone with setting it up and running it from the download directory if I wanted to be a slob.

 I found a INSTALL.txt file that contained the following:
 ``` INSTALL.txt